Commercial Bridging Loans Explained

 Jon Nixon

-Find out how this type of loan is different from a mortgage, the advantages and disadvantages, and how to get the best rates.
+Find out how this type of loan differs from a mortgage, the advantages and disadvantages, and how to get the best rates.
 We’ll explain it all in this article.

 What is a commercial bridging loan?

-It’s a type of short-term financing that can be used to buy commercial property or a plot of land, e.g. office space, retail units, hotels, or warehouses.
-Commercial bridging loans are available to individuals, partnerships, small businesses, limited companies, and large enterprises.
+Commercial bridging loans are a type of short-term financing used to buy commercial property or a plot of land, such as office space, retail units, hotels, or warehouses.
+They are available to individuals, partnerships, small businesses, limited companies, and large enterprises.

 Bridging loans can be used as an alternative to a mortgage or to bridge the gap until you’re able to get a mortgage.
 Though the interest rate will usually be higher than a commercial mortgage, they do offer several benefits: